 Silence works just like your normal text messaging app, sending normal text messages to your contacts through SMS, with the option of sending encrypted SMS messages to other Silence users.

 A slightly newer version (August 2019) available to Americans can be found in the F-Droid open-source app repository, even though we don't normally recommend sideloading apps.
-Given the length of time without an update, the project may have been abandoned, although the Silence website was still up last we checked.

 11. Dust (Android, iOS: Free)